Rckskio/dio_subject_bootstrap/README.md

-# dio_subject_bootstrap
+# Class about Bootstrap
-Course about bootstrap from Digital Innovation One platform
+This repository is being used during the class about bootstrap from the platform Digital Innovation One.
+As long I implement some code I will update this file to match best the description of this repository.